jellevos/cyscompetition/index.md

 The access control system based on e-noses is provided by company B, which also serves many other clients.
 Since they are storing a significant amount of sensitive biometric data, they promise that all data, both at rest and in transit, is encrypted.

-## Data
-For this competition, all data is artificially generated to resemble 'human' odors measured using [gas chromatography](https://en.wikipedia.org/wiki/Gas_chromatography).
-Note that **we do not offer any guarantees about how realistic these samples are**, although we certainly try to.
-> We will add more details about the data that is given to the participants at a later time.

 ## Objective
 The primary objective is to **maximize** the area-under-curve of the receiver operating curve (**ROC-AUC**) of the binary classification (access denied / access granted).
 This is the metric we use to decide the winners.
 In the case of a tie (up to 3 places behind the comma), we look at the run time.
 There are several constraints: